dice-group/LD2NL/api/readme.md

 Endpoint hello has been defined to test the api is running. it should give a string response on the browser - "Hello from API".
 Check that you must get this response in your browser.

+Play with this endpoint: Just pass a parameter myName= and response shall return the name. eg- www.localhost:8080/hello?myName=Rockstar would respond with "Hello Rockstar"

 2) HTTP Get
 If so, hit the endpoint - `www.localhost:8080/getOntology`